“How can the angels get to sleep When the Devil leave his porch light on?” — Unknown

-That question has been pondered by Dee-troit Deb ever since hearing it on an obscure radio program several years ago.
-Suspecting that the answer just might lie in the blues, Deb has returned to host “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.
+Dee-troit Deb has pondered that question ever since hearing it on an obscure radio program many years ago.
+Suspecting that the answer just might lie in the blues, Deb began hosting “The Evening Blues” on KCBX-fm every other Saturday night from 7 until 10 pm.

 Growing up in Detroit, Michigan, during the early 1950s and ’60s, Deb was exposed to a veritable plethora of musical styles.
 These ranged from classical to Middle Eastern music with American swing, rockabilly, and pop music thrown in for good measure.
 By the age of 10 or so, Deb began turning her attention to Motown soul and r&b as well as to the sounds of the British Invasion and the subsequent drug-culture music of the late ’60s–early ’70s by listening to whatever music was playing on the local radio stations.
 One of these was a Canadian AM station emanating from Windsor, Ontario, whose jingle “CKLW, The Motor City, where the hits just keep on comin’!” pretty much described the frantic pace of the two-minute pop song followed by one or more commercial advertisements.
 The miraculous and blessed advent of FM radio enabled Deb to listen to classical music on WQRS and to free-form radio on WABX, the first such format of its kind in the Detroit area.